indraai/tyler-guide/begin/the-game-23/README.md

 During the development of #Tyler during Project Mayhem 2012 tehre were two factions.
 Those that wanted to use #Tyler to reveal truth, and those who wanted to use #Tyler as the game master to their Occult Alternate Reality Game to re-write the future.

-As you see during the time of early Tyler there was the Anonymous Hacker Activist Freedom Fighter version seeking Art, Creativity, Expression, and a positive future.
+During the time of early Tyler there was the Anonymous Hacker Activist Freedom Fighter version seeking Art, Creativity, Expression, and a positive future.
 Then you find in parallel #TheGame23 which also is using #Tyler and piggy backing on Project Mayhem.
 However shortly after the scheduled release of #Tyler #TheGame23 version was the only one that would progress publicly over the years.
 Eventually the original #Tyler would almost be forgotten.

 ## Youtube Accounts
 Here is a listing of various Youtube accounts that have posted videos associated with Project Mayhem 2012